 Our school/class rules and routines are designed to give clear and consistent guidance to the children.
 The aim is to provide support that will encourage the children to become increasingly independent and learn how to manage their own behaviour - a key life skill.
 We keep rules to a necessary minimum:

-each class has a class charter and/or rules written and agreed by the children in the class

 we use rewards to celebrate and reinforce good behaviour

 rules and routines are appropriate, consistent and communicated clearly to the children